HEnquist/camilladsp/README.md

 ### Filter step
 A filter step, `type: Filter`, can contain one or several filters.
+The chosen filters are given in the `names` property, which is an list of filter names.
 The filters must be defined in the `Filters` section.

+The chosen filters will be applied to the channels listed in the `channels` property.
+This property is optional.
+If it is left out or set to `null`, the filters are applied to all the channels at that point in the pipeline.
+An empty list means the filters will not be applied to any channel.

 In the example above, channels 0 and 1 get filtered by `lowpass_fir` and `peak1`, while 2 and 3 get filtered by just `highpass_fir`.

 If several filters are to be applied to a channel, it is recommended to put them in a single filter step.
 This makes the config easier to overview and gives a minor performance benefit, compared to adding each filter in a separate step.

 ### Mixer and Processor step
 Mixer steps, `type: Mixer`, and processor steps, `type: Processor`, are defined in a similar way.